-M43 cameras make focusing infrared images easy because, unlike other cameras, they are capable of autofocusing infrared light.
+M43 cameras make focusing infrared images easy because, unlike other cameras, they can autofocus infrared light.

-Other cameras will require a professional conversion to IR in order for the autofocus to work accurately, or you will have to frequently adjust the focus manually.
+Other cameras will require a professional conversion to IR for the autofocus to work accurately, or you will have to adjust the focus frequently.

-Additionally, you get a real-time preview of the image in the rear screen because the autofocusing happens via the imaging sensor.
+Additionally, you get a real-time preview of the image on the rear screen because autofocusing happens via the imaging sensor.
 Most cameras cannot do this.

 All M43 cameras have an electronic viewfinder.
-The electronic viewfinder will show you the same preview of the infrared image.
+The electronic viewfinder will show you a detailed preview of the infrared image.

 Methods of Taking Infrared Photos

 There is no way to take an infrared photo just by altering the settings of your M43 camera.
-To be able to take IR photos, you will either need to convert the camera to IR or purchase an external filter to put over the lens.
+To take IR photos, you will either need to convert the camera to IR or purchase an external filter to put over the lens.

 External Infrared Filters

-Using external filters is an easy way to experiment with infrared photography without making a huge investment.
+Using external filters is an easy way to experiment with infrared photography without considerable investment.

-Infrared filters work by only allowing infrared light to pass through the lens and blocking the visible light.
+Infrared filters only allow infrared light to pass through the lens and block the visible light.